NpLiquid/capstone_casting_agency/README.md

 ### Endpoints

 The API uses JWT Tokens as an authentication method in all the following endpoints.
 Please use the previously provided Authorized JWT Tokens for each endpoint and role.

+For test purposes, a JSON file Postman Collection named `Udacity-casting-agency` is provided with Authorized JWT Tokens.

 #### GET/movies